Heyward-Washington House – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Heyward-Washington House

 The Heyward-Washington House in historic Charleston is the city’s first house museum.
 The Georgian home was built between 1770 and 1772 by rice planter Daniel Heyward for his son, Thomas Heyward.
 Thomas Heyward was an artillery officer in the American Revolution, and more notably, a signer of the Declaration of Independence.

 President George Washington stayed here during his 1791 visit to the city.
 In 1929 the Charleston Museum purchased and restored the home.
 The museum then opened it to the public and still operates it today.
 Interestingly, a close replica of this house exists in the small South Carolina town of Winnsboro.
 There, the Ketchin Building houses the Fairfield County Historical Museum.

-The Heyward-Washington House is listed in the National Register, which adds the following:
+The Heyward-Washington House is listed in the National Register: